Submissions

 AD-Minister Editorial Process

-The editorial process of AD-Minister is designed to ensure the academic quality, scientific integrity, originality, and relevance of the manuscripts published.
-The journal operates under a double-blind peer review system and follows a structured process of editorial screening, scientific evaluation, and editorial production.
+The AD-Minister editorial process is designed to ensure the academic quality, scientific integrity, originality, and relevance of published manuscripts.
+The journal operates under a double-blind review system and carries out a structured process of editorial review, scientific evaluation, and editorial production.
 All manuscripts must comply with the guidelines established in the Author Guidelines, including policies on ethics, academic transparency, originality, and formal manuscript preparation.
-After manuscript submission, the editorial team conducts a preliminary evaluation (desk review) to determine thematic relevance, level of academic contribution, theoretical and methodological rigor, and alignment with the journal’s scope.
-Manuscripts that pass this stage are sent for external peer review by subject-matter experts.
-AD-Minister performs originality checks using text similarity detection tools, particularly Turnitin.
+After receiving the manuscript, the editorial team conducts a preliminary evaluation (desk review) to determine thematic relevance, the level of academic contribution, theoretical and methodological rigor, and fit with the journal’s focus.
+Manuscripts that pass this stage are sent for external evaluation by expert peer reviewers.
+AD-Minister carries out originality checks using text similarity detection tools, particularly Turnitin.
 The final decision regarding acceptance, revision, or rejection rests exclusively with the journal’s editorial team.

 - Manuscript Submission